vbienaime/t-mobile-puzzle/CODE_REVIEW.md

 * In terms of functionality, I would add a button to clear the search input.
 As of now, you need to manually backspace the input if you want to clear the field.
     * I added this feature

+* BookSearchComponent: I noticed there is a difference in how we are subscribing to data store changes.
+In this component, we are:

+        this.store.select(getAllBooks).subscribe(books => {
+            this.books = books;
+            });
+    In ReadingListCompnent, we subscribe to the store:

+    ```
+    readingList$ = this.store.select(getReadingList);
+    ```

+* Reading List Effects: I can not tell if this subtle difference in RxJs operators has an intended purpose:
+    * I noticed we are using 'exhaustMap' operator when fetching the list but we're using the 'concatMap' operator when we're posting to the list.

 ## Accessibility ##

 ### Automated ###